MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 #### Scenario

-Votes needs to be aggregated and stored, using services to manage and preserve the data.
+Votes needs to be aggregated and stored.
+Services will be used to manage and preserve the data in this lab.

 The main tasks for this exercise are as follows: